 Create a few consistent page layouts that are consistent with the overall design of your website and stick to them.

-5. Build in responsive design.
+5. Build using responsive design.

 A responsive website is one that delivers the same user experience across devices.
 So, whether a visitor comes to your site on a desktop computer, tablet or smartphone, the content they see will be sized to fit their screen.